sun-yitao/GrabAIChallenge/README.md

-I used the implementation of Weakly Supervised Data Augmentation (WSDAN) from [https://github.com/GuYuc/WS-DAN.PyTorch](https://github.com/GuYuc/WS-DAN.PyTorch).
+To improve on this baseline, I used the implementation of Weakly Supervised Data Augmentation (WSDAN) from [https://github.com/GuYuc/WS-DAN.PyTorch](https://github.com/GuYuc/WS-DAN.PyTorch).
 However, the original implementation seems to have performance issues as some users have [commented](https://github.com/GuYuc/WS-DAN.PyTorch/issues/1).
 Running the original implementation on my rebuilt dataset, I only managed to obtain 91.28% accuracy.